 Since the initial launch of the Youth Tobacco Prevention Plan, the FDA prioritized enforcing age restrictions on the products, removing them from online retailers such as Ebay.
 They also released a series of videos as a prevention campaign, titled “The Real Cost,” which was implemented to educate youth on the risks of smoking cigarettes and e-cigarettes.

-Nicotine plays a crucial role in the addictive properties of e-cigs and conventional cigarettes alike and, alongside their other dangerous ingredients, poses major threats to young people.
+Nicotine plays a crucial role in conventional cigarette and e-cigarette addiction.
+Because of this, along with other dangerous ingredients, nicotine poses major threats to young people.
 In 2017, the FDA even started working on plans to reduce the nicotine levels in conventional cigarettes, which was part of their initial tobacco regulation framework.

 The Future of the Teen E-Cigarette Crisis

 This may not be the end of updates to come for the e-cigarette and tobacco market, as the FDA continues to monitor usage trends and determine next steps.
-There will be an FDA hearing on December 5 to discuss a plan of action moving forward and further strategies to develop drug therapies to help users quit vaping.
+There will be an FDA hearing on December 5 to discuss a plan of action moving forward and further strategies to develop drug therapies to those with a vaping addiction quit.